vierbergenlars/VlRadRestBundle/Resources/doc/4-services.md

 Next, register your service and tag it with `radrest.controller`.
 When using the default constructor, all dependencies will be injected automatically.

-If you have overridden the contructor, you must omit the arguments for the frontend manager, logger and router.
+If you have overridden the constructor, you must omit the arguments for the frontend manager, logger and router.
 They will be injected in the right place automatically.

 ```xml